wouterdebie/locast2tuner/README.md

 When using multiple regions, `locast2tuner` will start multiple instances on TCP ports starting at the value that is specified with the `port` (or the default `6077`) argument and incremented by one and it will generate UUIDs for each tuner.

 Note: PMS supports multiple devices, but does not support multiple Electronic Programming Guides (EPGs).
-Emby does support both.
+Emby supports both.
 I personally use Emby since it allows for multiple EPGs.

 ### Usage in PMS or Emby